andreaporotti/smart-admin-search/README.txt

 4. The keyboard shortcut to open the search box can be configured in the settings page.

 == Changelog ==

+**1.4.0 [2022-10-16]**

+- Added search for custom post types contents.
+I cannot assure this will work for all existing plugins, so please let me know if you have any problems in the support forum.
+- In the plugin settings, clicking the keyboard shortcut "Clear" button will clear the option value AND set the focus on the textbox.
+- Tested on WordPress 6.1.

 **1.3.0 [2022-01-01]**